 Here I outline my boundaries when working with coaching clients.
 This is important for a few reasons: to set expectations, to create transparency and accountability, and to ensure all clients can give informed consent to treatment.

-What PST Coaching Is
+What Intimacy Coaching Is

 During sessions clients may experience emotions they have repressed for many years, or have experiences that evoke past experiences via memories stored in the body.
 The intention of this work is to gently bring awareness while supporting the client to hold and integrate these parts.

-What PST Coaching Is Not
+What Intimacy Coaching Is Not

-PST Coaching is not psychotherapy or counselling.
+Intimacy Coaching is not psychotherapy or counselling.
 I am certified as a coach, and my practice is designed to be a short-term engagement offering a maximum of 10 sessions to each client.

 The client may experience strong emotions both during and after each session, and it’s recommended to allow several days to integrate whatever may come up.
 Alcohol and drugs are not advised the day before or immediately afterwards, and if the client arrives under the influence then I will not give treatment and no refund will be given.